TheSonOfThomp/AdamThompson/src/data/portfolio/newvisions.md

   - Test interactive prototypes for complex interactions
   - Learning what dashboard tiles are most useful, and improve the interface based on that (because we've expanded and out SDFs aren't meeting with every school anymore.
 Renewed initiative to behavior change
   - Some usability improvements were not made because they would take time to design and implement a solution.
 We'd come back to it later
+  - More graph types - Historical & Sankey